gonative-cc/beelievers-kickstarter/README.md

 1. If the maximum investment goal is reached before the subscription end date:
    - The subscription phase ends early.

-During the subscription phase investors can cancel their subscription by calling `cancel_subscription`. `investment × cancel_subscription_fee` is charged.
-The fee will be fully refundable if the pod didn't reach the `min_investment_goal`, otherwise founders can claim it.
+During the subscription phase investors can cancel their subscription by calling `cancel_subscription`. `investment × cancel_subscription_keep` will be kept as an investment.
+This will be fully refundable if the Pod didn't reach the `min_investment_goal`.
+Otherwise, this will be kept as a reduced investment.
+NOTE: investor can cancel the subscription only once.
+If an investor cancels his subscription, and then increases his investments, then he can't cancel it again.

 ### Phase 3: Vesting and Token Distribution